 Come out and meet other Pokémon fans in a weekend filled with Pokémon fun, excitement, and competition!
 The Video Game National Championships will be held in three European locations in May and June.
 These National Championships are open to all players, regardless of residency, and are free to enter!
 Players competing in the VG National Championships can win great prizes like a Nintendo Wii U or 3DS XL system.
-Players will also earn Championship Points toward an invitation or Travel Award to the 2014 Pokémon Video Game World Championships in Washington, DC, on August 16–17, 2014.
+Players will also earn Championship Points toward an invitation or Travel Award to the 2015 Pokémon Video Game World Championships in Boston, MA, on August 21–23, 2015.
 All VG players also have a chance to win special door prizes just for playing!

-The VG National Championships will feature players competing in Pokémon X and Pokémon Y over two days.
-The specific tournament time schedules may vary and will be posted at a later date.
+The VG National Championships will feature players competing in Pokémon Omega Ruby and Pokémon Alpha Sapphire over two days.
+Players should refer to the event listing for the most up-to-date tournament information, including time schedules.
 Pokémon VG players will compete in two phases of play:

 Swiss Rounds: Occurring on Saturday at each VG National Championships.
 With Swiss rounds, every player is guaranteed several matches—no one goes home after just one or two games!

 Top Cut: Occurring on Sunday.
-After the Swiss rounds are completed, the top 16 to 32 players (depending on attendance numbers) will play in a single-elimination, best-of-three tournament that determines the National Champions!
+After the Swiss rounds are completed, the top players (depending on attendance numbers) will play in a single-elimination, best-of-three tournament that determines the National Champions!